schech1/uptime-buddy/README.md

 ## Installation via Docker

+Uptime Buddy requires a running instance of [Uptime Kuma](https://github.com/louislam/uptime-kuma)!
+Be sure to set up Uptime Kuma correctly and provide the address, username and password of your Uptime Kuma instance to the docker compose file.

 Follow the steps below to set up the backend for Uptime Buddy.
 ## Docker Compose
 Create a `docker-compose.yml` file with the following content to deploy the backend: